smith-erik/smith-erik.github.io/_posts/lorenzo_2017-12-08-Behind-the-Tweets-of-Trump.md

 For completeness, we report also a simple analysis on al tweets, in order to see which emotions prevail in Trump's tweets.

-> TODO: add single vertical barplot (sentiment on all tweets)
+> TODO: add single vertical barplot - sentiment on all tweets

 We can see that our assumption that Trump's tweets are generally more positive holds.
 As we already stated studying the topics, the trust emotion is generally the most relevant and joy is the lowest with surprise.
 The other emotions lay on